Root Canal Treatment and Relief in Idaho Falls

 Many people are under the impression that having a root canal is extremely painful.
 This is why some avoid it even when it is absolutely necessary.
-The reality is that this is no more painful than having a cavity filled.
-If you allow the damaged pulp to remain where it is without treatment, it can become infected and cause dental abscesses, which often lead to tooth removal, which is certainly painful and leads to other dental issues.
+The reality is that they are no more painful than having a cavity filled.
+If you allow the damaged pulp to remain where it is without treatment, it can become infected and cause dental abscesses, which often lead to tooth removal (which is certainly painful and leads to other dental issues).

 There are several indications that a root canal may be needed, including: